diyElectronicsLab/SensingTheCampus/ESP32/Readme.md

 Our first "Hello World" program will let the ESP32 blink in a certain sequence.
 We can decide how long the LED will be turned on and off.

 ### Preparations
-- open a new window in VScode and click on the alien head icon to open the Platform I/O extension
+- open a new window in the Arduino IDE
-- create a new project (toolbar on the left, scroll down if you need to)
-- enter a name and choose the board: "Espressif ESP32 Dev Module"
+- (only at the first encounter) install the ESP32 boards by espressif: tools > Board: > Boards Manager > search "esp32" > install esp32 by espressif
-- choose a location for the project and click finish.
+- choose your USB port, search for the board name: "ESP32 Dev Module" and choose that as your board
-- go to the "src" folder in the side bar and click on "main.cpp" (this is our main c++ file that will run on the ESP32)
-- copy the code inside the folder "ESP32-Blink" from the file "main.cpp" into your own "main.cpp" file.
+- copy the code inside the folder "ESP32-Blink" from the file "blink.ino" and replace the starter code your IDE window with it.

 ### The Code
 You can find the code needed in the ESP32-Blink folder of this repository.
 What the code is doing:

-`
-#include <Arduino.h>
-`
-- include the Arduino library to allow us writing Arduino style code in main.c++

 `
 #define LED_PIN 2